SENSAAS/sensaas-flex/README.md

 ## Run sensaasflex.py (flexible alignments)

-This "meta" script only works with SDF format files.
+This script **only works with SDF format files**.
 This script allows to run flexible alignment of two shapes by optimizing the conformer of the Source.

 The syntax is: